msdalp/msdalp.github.io/_posts/2018-04-24-Java-Jersey-Filters-and-JDBI-Injection.markdown

 }
 {% endhighlight %}

 Use Postman or any similar tool to test these services.
-Create your user with POST  and the json below and use GET to check the user you have created.
+Create a user with POST request using the user json below and use GET to check the user you have created.
 {% highlight json %}
 {